 Tip #1: Always pick the right chart type

-Before you start tweaking design elements, you need to know that your data is displayed in the optimal format.
-Bar, pie, and line charts all tell different stories about your data, you need to choose the best one to tell the story you want.
-Always order your graph from biggest to smallest, or in chronological order so it is simple, easy and clear to understand.
+Before you start tweaking design elements, you need to make sure that your data is displayed in the optimal format.
+Bar, pie, and line charts all convey your data differently, so choose the one that best suits the story you want to tell.
+Always order your graph in descending or chronological order so it is simple, clear and easy to understand.

-In the before chart below we use a bar chart for absolute numbers like net sales and we use a line to display percentages like gross margin.
-There are two different y axes, one for the absolute amounts and the other for the percentage.
-In the after chart, you see that it is much clearer to display data labels on the series itself, instead of using both axes.
+In the ‘before’ chart below, we use a bar chart for absolute numbers such as net sales and a line to display percentages, for example gross margin.
+There are two different y-axes, one for the absolute amounts and the other for the percentage.
+In the ‘after’ chart, you can see that it becomes much clearer when data labels are displayed on the series itself, instead of using both axes.
 It is easier to understand and there is more space to display the chart itself.